ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/memory-management-conflicts.md

 d.x.x = 20
 ```

 In the above program, there are two cases that would affect how the metadata of an instance of the class C would be stored in the heap.
 In the first case, we would store C as not having any fields that are references while for the second case, we would need to make sure that the field is stored as a reference so that we know to deallocate that later on in the program.
-Our design might need to change a bit to handle this case when we merge with the generics team as we need analyze the fields of a class case-by-case.
+As
+discussed with the generics team

 ## I/O, files
 The I/O team has implemented a File library class with methods like read/write/close.
 Instances of the class would be stored in the heap just like any other object.
 The only thing field a File object would have is an int called “fd” that locates where to keep reading/writing from in the actual file.
 Thus, there is not much special interaction between the I/O team and our team, as long as we correctly allocate and deallocate File objects and count their number of references just like any other object type.